o355/PyWeather/README.md

 Bug reports, pull requests, feature suggestions, all that fun stuff can help me out with my limited time I have to code PyWeather.
 Read over CONTRIBUTING.md in the .github folder, to see how things work.

-## Staying up to date
-From time-to-time, I'll release development news on how PyWeather is coming along on my website, here: https://owenthe.ninja/category/pyweather-news/

-You'll find news on how new versions of PyWeather are coming along, among other things.
-It's the best way to stay updated on what's going on with PyWeather.

 ## Sharing
 I've, among others have poured in hundreds of hours into making PyWeather what it is, and I plan to spend hundreds of more hours refining PyWeather.

 If you'd like, please consider telling your friends, social media followers, whomever about PyWeather.
-It'll only motivate me more to keep working on PyWeather.
+Every star, fork, and user keeps me motivated to keep working on PyWeather.